RockHong/rockhong.github.com/_posts/2015-08-14-space-between-inline-blocks.md

 image_desc:
 ---

-Share a weird css issue I met today.
-There are always some space between `inline-block` div elements on a line.
+Share a weird css issue I met today, that isthere are always some space between `inline-block` div elements of a line.
 For these div elements, `margin` are confirmed to be `0`.
-It's shown in the top part of below snapshot.
+See how it looks in the top part of below snapshot.

 <!-- at least one blank line before <div>, <p>, <pre> or <table>,